Dubai Museum

 Dubai Museum (متحف دبي) is the main museum in Dubai, United Arab Emirates.
 It is located in the Al Fahidi Fort (حصن الفهيدي), built in 1787 and is the oldest existing building in Dubai.

 The museum was opened by the Ruler of Dubai in 1971, with the aim of presenting the traditional way of life in the Emirate of Dubai.
 When entering, one can see the fort constructed and the various displays that go along with it.
 From the fort, there is a path to the galleries, which display the general culture of the land, especially in the 1800s.
 It includes local antiques as well as artifacts from African and Asian countries that traded with Dubai.
 It also includes several dioramas showing life in the emirate before the advent of oil, in addition to artifacts from recent discoveries as old as 3000 BC.
+The museum has displayed from pearl diving boats to swords and jewellery and a lovely close-to-life spice souk, which filled with real smells and actual spices.
+Besides the displays, the museum also includes hologram-like movies, and information stands that showcase lives and times of the Bedouin people from the third millennium B.C. till today.

 In 2007, Dubai Museum received 1,800 visitors daily, with a yearly total of 611,840.
 In March 2008, the museum had 80,000 visitors.
 The most popular times are from August to April.
-The museum received over 1 million visitors in 2013.
+The museum received over one million visitors in 2013.
 The total area of Dubai museum is 4,000 square meters.

+A renovation was carried out in 2021 by the former HQ of the Dubai ruler.

 History

 Al Fahidi Fort was built in several phases.
 The oldest tower was built around 1787, and is believed to be the oldest building in Dubai that still exists today.
 The fort was used to guard the landward approaches to the town from the raids of neither ruler's palace, a garrison, and a prison.

-In 1969 Sheikh Hamdan Bin Rashid Al Maktoum issued a letter to Sheikh Badr Mohammad Al Sabah, head of the office of state in Kuwait, asking for a museum expert to be sent to Dubai to help establish the museum.
+In 1969, Sheikh Hamdan Bin Rashid Al Maktoum issued a letter to Sheikh Badr Mohammad Al Sabah, head of the office of state in Kuwait, asking for a museum expert to be sent to Dubai to help establish the museum.